kamran786/WebScrapping/README.md

 Kamran Ahmad

 # License
-This work is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This work is licensed under the MIT License - see the [LICENSE](LICENSE) file for details